AndrewJBateman/ionic-angular-project/README.md

 * [Firebase backend database](https://firebase.google.com) used to store place and booking data.
 * Bookings can be cancelled from booking.page.
 * Place details can be edited (as long as user id matches) using a neat button that slides from the right.
 * [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial) map-modal added to new-offer page.
 Clicking on 'SELECT LOCATION' will open Google Maps at a fixed location.
+Address of place extracted from Google Maps data and stored in Places database.

 ## Status & To-do list